rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 ## What is Bitcoin maximalism?

+!!! quote "Being called a *'bitcoin maxi'* is about as offensive to me as being called a *'heliocentric maxi'*
+<br />~ Ross Stevens"

 Let's first understand the terms.
 A Bitcoin *maximalist* (maxi)
  is anyone who
  saves in Bitcoin, and Bitcoin only.
-For those who view Bitcoin as an investment, a maximalist is one who refuses to diversify their portfolio.
+For those who view Bitcoin as an investment, a maximalist is one who refuses to diversify and stores wealth in Bitcoin.
 They believe Bitcoin is
  the only viable monetary asset.